SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

 ### Pros of Anemic Domain Model:

-- Good for simple or CRUD projects
+- Good for simple or CRUD (Create, Read, Update and Delete) projects
 - Easier to understand for developers new to the project

 ### Cons of Anemic Domain Model: